i-Moad/chatOnline/README.md

-Here’s a simple `README.md` template for your ChatOnline website:

----

 # ChatOnline

 ChatOnline is a simple chat web application that allows users to communicate with each other through existing accounts.
 The platform focuses on private one-on-one conversations, with no group chat or calling functionality.